-Students in EECS courses have a variety of options available that provide access to Synopsys tools for their coursework:
+Students in EECS courses have a variety of options available that provide access to Cadence and Synopsys tools for their coursework:

 - Desktop access is provided in CAEN Student Computing Labs.